(Video) Furious Alexander Zverev Accuses Australian Open of ‘Protecting’ Carlos Alcaraz After Spaniard Takes Medical Timeout for Cramps

 Carlos Alcaraz (L) took a medical timeout during his semifinal match against Alexander Zverev (R) (Image via X/Carlos Alcaraz HQ, The Tennis Letter, Game, Set & Talk)

 Carlos Alcaraz dropped a set for the first time in this Australian Open.
-In his first semifinal Down Under on Friday (January 30) at Melbourne Park, Alcaraz suffered from an injury, but Alexander Zverev thought he was cramping.
+In his first semifinal Down Under on Friday (January 30) at Melbourne Park, Alcaraz suffered an injury, but Alexander Zverev thought he was cramping.

 It’s unbelievable that he gets treated for cramps.
 This is bullsh*t.
 You’re protecting these two guys [Alcaraz and Jannik Sinner] all the time.